Advanced-Computer-Lab-2022/E-Learning-MERN-Stack-App/README.md

  How to Install & Run the Project:
   All you need is a computer, internet and little terminal knowledge to run our project.

- First you can download as a zip file from this link -> https://github.com/Advanced-Computer-Lab-2022/team_name/archive/refs/heads/frontend_integrated_edits.zip, after downloading the file you will have to extract it
+ First you can download our project as a zip file from the following link -> https://github.com/Advanced-Computer-Lab-2022/team_name/archive/refs/heads/frontend_integrated_edits.zip, after downloading the file you will have to extract it